CharlesWiltgen/how-to-podcast/glossary/index.md

 <a name="lufs">**LUFS**</a> • Short for “Loudness Units Relative to Full Scale”, this is an international standard for measuring how loud something is.
 For podcasts, the defacto standard is -16 LUFS for stereo or -19 LUFS for mono (both are perceptually equivalent).
 This matches loudness standards for services like iTunes and Spotify, helping ensure that listeners aren’t subject to wild volume swings as they enjoy different audio content.

 <a name="metadata">**metadata**</a> •

+<a name="mix-minus">**mix-minus**</a> • A way of configuring your VoIP/Skype recording setup so that (1) all local participants hear the remote participant, but (2) the remote participant hears everyone *except* (minus!) themselves.
+This prevents the remote participant from hearing a delayed version of everything they’re saying, which totally messes with their ability to speak.

 <a name="phantom-power">**phantom power**</a> •